Awaken Festival 2026

 $100.00 CAD - Registration + Performance Showcase Tickets - Includes registration for one person to the 2026 Awaken Theatre Gathering (plus lunch) and one regular price admission ticket to each of the three national Performance Showcases, with a 50% discount towards the Awaken Theatre Gathering registration (who will save the night sky? x 1 Ticket; Miss Carcass Caresse: Soft Waters x 1 ticket; Climate Play x 1 ticket)!

-We wish to extend a special thank you to Full Circle: First Nations Performance / Talking Stick Festival, Indigenous Performing Arts Alliance, and Pivot Theatre for their support and thank you to all of the speakers, panelists, and performers!
+We wish to extend a special thank you to Full Circle: First Nations Performance / Talking Stick Festival, Indigenous Performing Arts Alliance, Pivot Theatre, and Prismatic Arts Festival for their support and thank you to all of the speakers, panelists, and performers!

 *All details are accurate at the time of posting and are subject to change.*